4-H Junior Camp

 Toano, VA 23168

-Or you may bring your deposit into our office at VCE 3127 Forge Road, Toano, VA 23168.
+Or you may bring your deposit into our office at 3127 Forge Road, Toano, VA, 23168.

-For questions regarding camp registration, please all our office at 757-564-2170.
+James City County's spots for 4-H Junior Camp fills very quickly.
+For questions regarding camp registration, please call our office at 757-564-2170.

 Fees & Due Dates

-The cost to attend camp for 2024 is $360.00.
-A deposit of $80.00 is due within 10 days after you receive your “Camp Admission” email.
-The remaining camp balance is due by May 31, 2024.
+The cost to attend camp will be shared once we have heard back from the 4-H Center.
+A deposit is due within 10 days after you receive your “Camp Admission” email.
+The remaining camp balance is due one month before camp begins.

 Financial Assistance

 If you plan to apply for financial assistance, you should still register online like everyone else.
-Everyone, regardless of if they receive financial assistance or not, is required to register online and pay the $80.00 deposit.
+Everyone, regardless of if they receive financial assistance or not, is required to register online and pay the deposit.

 Once your application is received, you will be notified of any financial assistance you will receive.

-In order to clarify confusion concerning the Virginia 4-H age policy for campers, counselors-in-training, teen counselors, and adult leaders, as well as eligibility for attending 4-H camps at the 4-H educational centers, the 4-H leadership Council enacted the following policy in February of 2000:
+In order to clarify confusion concerning the Virginia 4-H age policy for campers, counselors-in-training, teen counselors, and adult leaders, as well as eligibility for attending 4-H camps at the 4-H educational centers, the 4-H leadership council enacted the following policy in February of 2000:

 The 4-H year is October 1 through September 30.